-- 6. Configure the Network Interface Cards (NICs) for usage through TCP/IP.
-Do not use Microsoft's DHCP to assign any addresses.
-For each system, hard-code a specific IP address and a default gateway address. - 7.
-Make sure that the WINS/DNS information is defined according to the VA's national mandates.
+- 7. Make sure that the WINS/DNS information is defined according to the VA's national mandates.
 Contact your local LAN Administrator with any questions about the settings. - 8.
 If a local Domain Name Server (DNS) system is being used, make sure this local DNS is the first DNS server in the list. - 9.
-From this point forward, login as Content removed: FOIA to perform the rest of the installation.
+From this point forward, login as VHAvv\VHAxxxIA to perform the rest of the installation.